 Research: Once you determine your claim, find compelling evidence to support it.
 You should use and cite at least two sources from the course materials in this paper.
 You may also use outside sources if you wish.

 Documenting Sources: In this paper, your sources (even if online) should be documented for print (in other words, don’t just link to an online source).
 In your text, use MLA parenthetical citation practices stating the author’s name and the page number, if available, and then offering full documentation of each source in a Works Cited page at the end.
+If you’re not familiar with correctly documenting sources, view “Elements of Citations” video from our library, instructions for Works Cited and in-text citation from the UWC, and/or the MLA styleguide on electronic sources from Purdue OWL (this one explains how to cite videos and websites).

 Self-analysis: Below your Works Cited page, include a self-analysis in which you: